influxdata/telegraf/docs/PARSING_DATA.md

 configuration from the user in order to correctly parse, store, and send the original data.
 Telegraf does not take the raw data and maintain it internally.

-Telegraf uses [line protocol][] to store data.
+Telegraf uses an internal metric representation consisting of the metric name, tags, fields and a timestamp.
+This is very similar to [line protocol][].
 This means that data needs to be broken up into a metric name, tags, fields, and a timestamp.
 While all of these options are not required, they are available to the user and be necessary to define to ensure the data is correctly represented.

 [line protocol]: https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/